codeforamerica/ohana-api/INSTALL.md

 - [Prepare your data][prepare] in a format compatible with Ohana API.

-- Place your text file in the `data` folder.
+- Place your CSV files in the `data` folder.

-- Open `lib/tasks/setup_db.rake`, and replace `sample_data.txt` on line 9
-with your text file.

-- Run `script/reset` from the command line.
+- From the command line, run `script/reset` to reset the database.

+- Run `script/import` to import your CSV files.

 If your Location entries don't already include a latitude and longitude, the script will geocode them for you, but this can cause the script to fail with `Geocoder::OverQueryLimitError`.
-If you get that error, try increasing the sleep value on line 34 in `setup_db.rake `.
+If you get that error, set a sleep time to slow down the script:
+```
+script/import 0.2
+```

 Alternatively, cache requests and/or use a different geocoding service that allows more requests per second.
 See the [geocoding configuration][geocode] section in the Wiki for more details.

-If any locations contain invalid data, the script will output the following line:
+If any entries contain invalid data, the script will output the CSV row containing the error(s):
 ```
-Some locations failed to load.
-Check data/invalid_records.json.
+Importing your organizations...
+Line 2: Organization name can't be blank.
 ```
-Check `data/invalid_records.json` to see which fields need to be fixed.
-Each line will identify the location by its name and will specify the invalid fields.
-For example:
-```
-{"Redwood City Free Medical Clinic":{"errors":{"contacts.name":["can't be blank for Contact"]}}}
-```
-At this point, your local database is populated with all of the locations from your text file, except for the invalid ones.
-Therefore, to avoid populating the database and geocoding the addresses all over again, follow these steps:

-1. For each location in `invalid_records.json`, find the corresponding location in your original text file, then copy and paste that location (from your original text file, not `invalid_records.json`) into a new `.txt` file.

-2. Fix the invalid data in this new file.

-3. Set this new file on line 9 of `setup_db.rake`.

-4. Delete `invalid_records.json`.
-The script appends to it, so you want to delete it before running the script to start fresh each time.

-5. Run `bin/rake load_data`

-6. If the script outputs `Some locations failed to load.`, repeat steps 1 - 5 until your data is clean.
+Open the CSV file containing the error, fix it, save it to the `data` folder, then run `script/import`.
+Repeat until your data is error-free.

 [prepare]: https://github.com/codeforamerica/ohana-api/wiki/Populating-the-Postgres-database-from-a-JSON-file
 [geocode]: https://github.com/codeforamerica/ohana-api/wiki/Customizing-the-geocoding-configuration